1.4. LVM Logical Volumes in a Red Hat High Availability Cluster

 1.4.1.
 Choosing CLVM or HA-LVM

 - If multiple nodes of the cluster require simultaneous read/write access to LVM volumes in an active/active system, then you must use CLVMD.
 CLVMD provides a system for coordinating activation of and changes to LVM volumes across nodes of a cluster concurrently.
 CLVMD's clustered-locking service provides protection to LVM metadata as various nodes of the cluster interact with volumes and make changes to their layout.
+This protection is contingent upon appropriately configuring the volume groups in question, including setting

 - If the high availability cluster is configured to manage shared resources in an active/passive manner with only one single member needing access to a given LVM volume at a time, then you can use HA-LVM without the CLVMD clustered-locking service